PetreVane/FliPho/README.md

 If you're cloning this project, make sure you get your own key at: https://www.flickr.com/services/apps/create/

 The app is under development: there can be various bugs and unexpected crashes.

-Use the "Develop" branch for progress reference.
+Use the "Develop" branch for latest additions.

 UI: there are no custom cells or custom views yet.
 The UI contains the minimum elements for showing images.